houseoffoss/eztest/docs/PROJECT_API.md

 ### 2. Create New Project
 **POST** `/api/projects`

 Create a new project.
-The creator is automatically added as the project OWNER.
+The creator is automatically added as a project member.

 **Authorization:**
-- Authenticated users can create projects
+- Users with ADMIN, PROJECT_MANAGER, or TESTER role can create projects
+- VIEWER role cannot create projects

 **Request Body:**
 ```json